phpvms/docs/docs/installation/download.md

 :::

-This method works well if your main site is going to be phpVMS, and you're not running something like Wordpress.
-Running phpVMS in a subdirectory isn't recommended (see method 2 instead).
+This method works well if your main site is going to be phpvms, and you're not running something like Wordpress.
+Running phpvms in a subdirectory isn't recommended (see method 2 instead).

-Download/upload phpVMS into a `phpvms` folder in your home folder.
+Download/upload phpvms into a `phpvms` folder in your home folder.
 It should look something like:

 ```